matter-in-motion/mm-user-auth-passwordless/readme.md

 * **token** — authentication token
 * **expires** — timestamp when token will expire
-* redirect — URL, where user logged in from
+* redirect — URL, where the user logged in from

 * `Unauthorized` error, code 4100 — when no user authenticated